 Use this automation to identify repeat visitors and apply a tag indicating status as a potential advocate of your brand or business.

 You could then use this tag to begin a follow-up sequence that nurtures the relationship and encourages advocacy.
-(This would be done in a separate automation, triggered by the application of the “Possible advocate” tag.)
+(This would be done in separate automation, triggered by the application of the “Possible advocate” tag.)

-Note: This automation is triggered after a contact visits your site five times, but you can always increase that number to further improve the quality of leads the recipe generates.
+Note: This automation is triggered after contact visits your site five times, but you can always increase that number to further improve the quality of leads the recipe generates.
 Someone who visits your site 10 times is more likely to be an advocate than someone who visits twice, for instance.

 Now that you’ve glimpsed a few of the automation recipes available within our platform to help you increase revenue and boost website traffic, take some time to explore the others!

 You can also find more in Part 2 of this guide series, which highlights recipes to automate your sales team and boost contact satisfaction, and Part 3, which includes recipes for contact tracking and engagement.

 Remember, many of the recipes in this guide series can be tweaked for any business, organization, or brand, whether you’re selling products, offering a service, or simply promoting engagement with your brand.
 So if it’s close but not quite right, think about what adjustments would be needed to make it the right automation for your needs.